|

 to put to use his natural artistic abilities in order

-to supplement his meagre service pension.
+to supplement his meager service pension.
 An interest

 in history coupled with an eye for line and colour set